alexliyang/hand-gesture-classification/README.md

 # Analysis
-The Deep Convolutional Neural Network outperformed the HOG classifier by a large margin, in terms of accuracy.
+The Deep Convolutional Neural Network outperformed the HOG classifier by a large margin, in terms of accuracy; from the corresponding confusion matrices, the deep learning classifiers produced far fewer false positives as compared to the HOG classifiers, though the K-Nearest Neighbors HOG Classifier was relatively accurate.